dreking/excel-import/readme.md

 -   Clone this repo
 -   In your terminal run `npm i`
--   Ask developer for `.env` file for credentials
+-   Check `.example.env` for a clear `.env` file variables, if you have a question ask developer

 # Run